chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-The motor bracket is a custom 3D-printed structural component designed to secure the drive motor rigidly.
+The motor bracket is a custom 3D-printed structural component that holds the CHP-20GP-180 rigidly relative to the differential.

-The mount includes threaded mounting features so that screws can be fastened without separate nuts.
+The mount includes threaded features that allow screws to be installed without requiring separate nuts in some locations.
+This keeps the assembly compact while maintaining access during maintenance.

-This provides:

-- compact assembly,
-- easier access,
-- and rigid motor alignment.

-Maintaining motor alignment is particularly important because misalignment between the 16T motor gear and 28T differential gear can increase friction or cause poor gear meshing.
+Motor alignment is mechanically important because misalignment between the 16T motor gear and the 28T differential gear can increase friction, create poor tooth engagement or increase drivetrain wear.

 ---

-# 7.6 Rear Bearing Mount System
+## 7.6 Rear Bearing Mount System

 <table align="center">
   <tr>